Types of Laptops Explained: 5 Categories and Their Differences

 What a Business Laptop Is NOT Designed For

-Business laptops are not built for:
+Business laptops are not built for performance-heavy or graphics-intensive workloads.

 Business Laptop vs Consumer Laptop (Simple Explanation)